flutter/website/src/desktop.md

 Flutter on the desktop supports using and creating plugins.

-To use a plugin that supports macOS, follow the steps for plugins in [using packages][].
+To use a plugin that supports desktop, follow the steps for plugins in [using packages][].
 Flutter automatically adds the necessary native code to your project, as with iOS or Android.

-These are a few of the plugins that support desktop on macOS:
+We recommend the following plugins, which have been updated to work for macOS and Linux desktop apps:

 * [`url_launcher`][]
 * [`shared_preferences`][]
-* [`connectivity`][]
 * [`path_provider`][]

+Use the following links to find all packages on pub.dev that support desktop apps.
+These links lists _all_ packages, not just plugin packages.
+(Remember that _plugin packages_, or _plugins_, provide an interface to platform-specific services.)

+* [macOS packages][]
+* [Linux packages][]

 ### Creating a plugin